Strawberry Glaze (Cookie Icing)

 Different Ways to Use Strawberry Icing

-This decorating icing recipe is perfect for cookies, but don’t stop there!
+This strawberry icing recipe is perfect for cookies, but don’t stop there!
 Add a touch of pink, fresh berry sweetness to a variety of desserts.

-- Muffins – Wait until the muffins have fully cooled, otherwise the glaze will soak right into the domed tops.
+- Muffins – Wait until the muffins have fully cooled or the glaze will soak right into the domed tops.

-- Donuts – Follow this easy air fried donuts recipe, but swap the cinnamon sugar coating for some of this strawberry glaze!
+- Donuts – Follow this easy air fried donuts recipe, but swap the cinnamon sugar coating for some of this fresh berry icing!